 Divide the class into groups and provide each group with a task card.
-Have the students develop, rehearse, and present a group role play that summarizes the scenario and includes strategies for how the character in the scenario might manage their anger appropriately.
+Have the students develop, rehearse and present a group role play that summarises the scenario and includes strategies for how the character in the scenario might manage their anger appropriately.

 Encourage the students to add an additional card to the pack by writing about a scenario that made them feel angry.
 Students could share these with the class if they feel comfortable in doing so.